gourlaysama/girouette/README.md

         Possible values are of the form 'aa_AA' like 'en_US' or 'fr_FR'.
 Note that OpenWeather only supports a subset of all valid LANG values.

+        This option overrides the corresponding value from the config.

 -l, --location <location>
         Location to query (required if not set in config).

         Possible values are:
         * Location names: "London, UK", "Dubai"
-        * Geographic coordinates (lat,lon): "35.68,139.69" This option overrides
+        * Geographic coordinates (lat,lon): "35.68,139.69"

-          the corresponding value from the config.
+        This option overrides the corresponding value from the config.

 -u, --units <units>
         Units to use when displaying temperatures and speeds.